AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 <UpdateNotice />

+## March 03, 2025

+This release contains the following changes to API Mesh:

+### Enhancements

+Improved the information provided in the CLI when requesting the status of a provisioning mesh with the [`aio api-mesh:status` command](../advanced/index.md#aio-api-meshstatus).

 # Release notes

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.